fever324/NLP-Projects/Project4/report.md

 The reason we choose to investigate in this is because we love watching Big Bang Theory and it is the TV series that is making the most money.
 We want to look into something that can be potentially useful and practical.

-In sum, the input is text corpus selected from commedy show The Big Bang Theory.And the out put is the funny level of a certain sentence.
+In sum, the input is text corpus selected from commedy show The Big Bang Theory.
+And the out put is the funnies level of each sentences.

 ### 2. General Approach